Regulatory actions for Jan. 22, 2024

 No Comments

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Biomimetic, Curiteva, Evoluction Device, Pi-Cardia, Thirona.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Anges, Astrazeneca, Eiger, Mesoblast, Processa, Sensorion, Verastem.

 Briefs